-- a. two beacons for testing purposes; - b. replacement batteries.
+- a. one or more beacons for testing purposes; - b. replacement batteries.

 The power output of the test beacons when measured relative to 50 Ohm impedance shall have identical factory settings (aligned to 0.3 dB).

 1 The cost of the testing is to be borne by the manufacturer.